CarolinaCobo/la-biblioteca-ms3/README.md

 As a returning user I want:

 - Log in and out easily.
-- Add new books and categories.
+- Add new books and genres.
 - Edit or delete comments.
 - Sto be able to see all the content published in one place.

 As a site owner I want:
 - To be able to edit or remove content created by users.
-- To be able to add, delete or remove categories.
+- To be able to add, delete or remove genres.